4 Cheaper Ways to Stay Warm When You’re Renting

 Pick a cost-effective heater

-A heating appliance is the most obvious way of keeping your home warm, but with energy bills so high lately, it’s important to pick an energy-efficient option.
+A heating appliance is the most obvious way of keeping your home warm in cold weather, but with energy bills so high lately, it’s important to pick an energy-efficient option.
 We’ve investigated this previously and found that panel heaters are generally the most energy-efficient to run, but you also need to consider the size of the space you’re heating.

 You should also remember to clean the filters on your heaters regularly so that they continue to run efficiently and keep heating temperatures between 18-20°C.